What is Urinating in His Bed?

 A urinary tract infection is treated primarily with antibiotics.
 Make sure that your dog can empty his bladder when urinating, as bacteria must be flushed from your dog’s system.
 If the infection is severe, your dog may need pain medication, and a urine culture should be done several days after the treatment has been completed, to be sure that the infection has cleared.

 Kidney disease is always a serious condition, though the treatment differs, depending on whether it is acute or chronic.
 If your dog has acute kidney failure, hospitalization may be indicated, and your dog will receive fluid therapy to flush toxins from its body.
-In severe cases, your veterinarian may recommend dialysis.
 Chronic kidney disease will also require fluid therapy, possibly through the administration of subcutaneous fluids on an outpatient basis.
-Your dog may be prescribed a low protein and low phosphorus diet.
+Your dog may be prescribed a prescription diet.

 Prevention of Urinating in His Bed